Nota-NetsPresso/netspresso-trainer/tools/open_dataset_tool/README.md

 ## Dataset preparation (Local)

-If you are interested in utilizing well-known open datasets, you can exploit them by following the instructions.
+If you are interested in utilizing open datasets, you can exploit them by following the instructions.

 ### Image classification